Thinking of Underfloor Heating installed ? Read on

 Call 0113 3909670 | 0770 3020260

-We install under floor heating on concrete and screed sub floors and timber sub floors.
-All our under floor heating systems installed in Leeds are custom made to suit the area in which they are installed.
+All our under floor heating systems installed in Leeds are custom made to suit the area in which they are installed to serve which involved a site measure up.

 All of our under floor heating systems come with a range of different thermostatic controllers ranging from standard controllers to SMART programmable electronic controllers that you can operate from your mobile phone.

-Different sub floors within the home call for a certain type of under floor heating system, these vary in overall wattage output to heat the final finished flooring whether it be wooden, vinyl or tiles.
+Different sub floors within the home call for a certain type of under floor heating system, these vary in overall wattage output to heat the final finished flooring whether it be wooden, luxury vinyl or ceramic tiles.
+Best thing to do is give Marc a call and he will happily share with you over 27 years of fitting experience on your requirements.

-This is why when selecting underfloor heating systems for a room it is best to contact a specialist who can advise what type of under floor heating system you require based on the type and usage of the room it is to be installed in.
+This is why when selecting underfloor heating systems for a room it is best to contact a specialist who can advise what type of under floor heating system you require based on the type and usage of the room it is to be installed in and the finished floor etc. If I had a pound for every time someones called me up to fix a DIY underfloor heating system fitted by either themselves or the tiler on the cheap and its gone belly up, I would be a millionaire now indeed reading this from the Bahamas!

-It does not matter if the sub floor is wooden as MPS can lay a special screed to encase the element into its own special screed suitable for wooden sub floors.
+It does not matter if the sub floor is wooden as MPS can lay a special screed to encase the element into its own special screed suitable for wooden sub floors so do not fear we can install electrical underfloor heating on pretty much any floor.

-Some tiles namely Travertine can be especially thick floor tiles, as such we our varying out put wattage range of under floor heating lose wire cables can compensate this so the heat penetrates through the tiles quickly and effectively.
+Yes we Can!
+I am on a roll with this now… read on, Some tiles namely Travertine can be especially thick floor tiles, as such we have varying output wattages 160/200/220 watts per m2 range of under floor heating lose wire cables which can compensate this so the heat penetrates through the tiles quickly and effectively.
 Combined with our electronic controllers the end results are a fully heated bathroom floor.

 Under Floor Heating Faults